Physical distancing, masks, vaccines, and other preventive measures

 Around the world, there are currently over 70 different COVID-19 vaccines in various stages of testing and development: phase 1 (safety), phase 2 (optimal dose, schedule, and proof of concept), and phase 3 (effectiveness, side effects) trials in humans.

-- Two vaccines, one created by Moderna and the other created by Pfizer and BioNTech, use a type of molecule called messenger RNA (mRNA) that can be mass-manufactured very rapidly.
+In December 2020, the FDA granted emergency use authorization (EUA) to two COVID-19 vaccines, one developed by Pfizer/BioNTech and another developed by Moderna.
+These vaccines use a type of molecule called messenger RNA (mRNA) that can be mass-manufactured very rapidly.
 In these vaccines, mRNA induces human cells to make a protein that looks just like the spike protein that studs the surface of the coronavirus and enables it to enter human cells.
-The vaccine then triggers the immune system to make antibodies against the actual spike protein if a person is exposed to the virus.
-Both companies announced promising phase 3 trial results in company press releases in November 2020.
+The body recognizes the spike protein as an invader, and produces antibodies against it.
+If the antibodies later encounter the actual virus, they are ready to recognize and destroy it before it causes illness.

 - A hybrid vaccine created by AstraZeneca and the University of Oxford uses a modified, harmless form of a chimpanzee common-cold adenovirus to deliver the coronavirus spike protein into the body.
 The spike protein prompts the immune system to produce antibodies against it, preparing the body to attack the SARS-CoV-2 virus if it later infects the body.
-The company announced promising preliminary phase 3 trial results in a press release in November 2020.
+The company published promising phase 3 trial results in The Lancet in December 2020.

 - Another hybrid vaccine uses a human common-cold adenovirus to deliver the coronavirus spike protein into the body.
 That platform was developed by Harvard Medical School scientists in collaboration with Johnson and Johnson.
 This vaccine is in phase 3 trials.

-Is a person who has been infected with coronavirus protected from becoming infected again?
+Can a person who has been infected with coronavirus get infected again?

-It's also worth noting that someone who has been re-infected — even someone with no symptoms — has the potential to spread the virus to others.
-That means that everyone, even those who have recovered from coronavirus infection, should continue to wear masks and practice physical distancing.
+It's also worth noting that someone who has been reinfected — even someone with no symptoms — has the potential to spread the virus to others.
+That means that everyone, even those who have recovered from coronavirus infection and those who have been vaccinated, should continue to wear masks, practice physical distancing, and avoid crowds.

 What is herd immunity, and could it play a role in stopping the spread of COVID-19?